-Are you wondering how your pregnancy/future pregnancies will be affected by your heart condition and/or asthma?
+Are you wondering how your pregnancy/future pregnancies will be affected by your asthma or Heart Diseases in Pregnancy?
 Depending on severity, these conditions can be fatal to both you and your baby, as such you should speak to your doctor before conceiving or immediately after you find out you are pregnant.
 For more information on how these your condition may affect your pregnancy, visit us at 67th Street OB/GYN Total Women’s Health Care and consult with one of our OB/GYNs in Manhattan today.
 Below are some important facts you should know if you plan to become pregnant or are currently pregnant if you have either of the conditions mentioned above.

 Asthma during Pregnancy